Scam Alerts

 - Remove mail from boxes every day, as soon as possible.

-- Do not place outgoing mail in your mail overnight or for any length of unattended time.
+- Do not place outgoing mail in your mailbox overnight or for any length of unattended time.

 - If you change your address, immediately notify the U.S. Postal Service and any company with which you do business.